 For patients, pain in the knee can be the result of a condition that has developed over time or from overuse like osteoarthritis, arthritis, and Runner’s knee, or from the occurrence of a recent sports injury, such as a meniscal tear or dislocated kneecap.

-In some circumstances, and if not identified early on, conditions such as knee arthritis may create extreme bone and joint discomfort, making knee surgery, such as knee replacement, total knee arthroplasty, or knee arthroscopy, possible options to relieving your knee pain.
+In some circumstances, and if not identified early on, orthopaedic conditions such as arthritis may create extreme bone and joint discomfort, making knee surgery, such as knee replacement, total knee arthroplasty, or knee arthroscopy, possible options for relieving your knee pain.

-If you are experiencing any of the following symptoms of knee pain, it’s important to seek medical care from an orthopaedic surgeon or doctor as soon as possible before your knee injury or condition worsens and surgery may be necessary.
+If you are experiencing any of the following symptoms of knee pain, it’s important to seek medical care from an orthopaedic surgeon or doctor as soon as possible before your injury or condition worsens and surgery may be necessary.

 - A popping or snapping noise in or around the knee

 - Feel like your knee gave out while walking, running, jumping, or turning